lamosty/markers-on-map-dartlang/README.md

 **Result and Operation of MapEngine**

 It will be possible to establish a web portal with for example beauty salons, miscellaneous shops, selling and buying real estate and others with custom layouts and design in a really short period of time thanks to the MapEngine.
 The newly-created website will take advantage of various pre-made components and functionality without the need of programming all of these parts.
 After that, it will be deployed on our client's server and ready to go.

+**Note**
+All the Dart code is located inside ./public/dart folder.
+It includes my custom Dart library for working with Google Maps API v3 and a simple application on top of that.